 “What’s an action station?”
 I hear you say.
 It’s a filing system that sits on your desk with all your actionable items.
-Actionable items are things like bills to be paid… Receipts to be claimed, invites to RSVP to, documents to fill in.
-What it doesn’t include are papers that are being filed for future reference.
+Actionable items are things like bills to be paid, receipts to be claimed, invites to RSVP to, and documents to fill in.
+It doesn’t include are papers to file for future reference.
 They go in your filing cabinet instead.

 What do you need to make an Action Station?

 What headings should I have for my folders?

-The best way to set up this station is to go through your current paperwork pile.
-Separate it into the actions that need to happen.
-Label the file with the action that needs to occur.
+The best way to set up your action station is to go through your current paperwork pile.
+Separate it into the types of actions that need to happen.
+Group these then label the files with the actions that need to occur.
 Some examples are:

 - Pay Me (bills, school fees or excursions, toll notices, fines and so on)

 - Claim Me (things to claim at Medicare or Private Health)

-- Respond to Me (Writing a letter to a friend or similar)
+- Respond to Me (write a letter to a friend or similar)

-- Enter Me (contact details to put into your address book or similar.
-Or things you want to enter into the PC)
+- Enter Me (enter contact details in an address book or similar, or things you want to enter into the PC)

 - Fill Me In (school excursion forms, documents from Centrelink and so on that need to be filled in)